paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

   (E) *Savings clause* — Nothing in this paragraph relieves the Secretary concerned from any requirement relating to an appointment to a resource advisory committee, including any requirement with respect to civil rights or advertising a vacancy.

-(5) **Termination of effectiveness** — The authority provided under this subsection terminates on October 1, 2023.
+(5) **Termination of effectiveness** — The authority provided under this subsection terminates on October 1, 2026.

-(6) **Report to Congress** — Not later 180 days after the date described in paragraph (5), the Secretary concerned shall submit to Congress a report that includes—

-  (A) with respect to appointments made under the regional pilot program compared to appointments made under the national pilot program, a description of the extent to which—

-    (i) appointments were faster or slower; and

-    (ii) the requirements described in paragraph (3)(C)(i) differ; and

-  (B) a recommendation with respect to whether Congress should terminate, continue, modify, or expand the pilot programs.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsecs. (a)(4)(B) and (b)(3), was in the original “this Act”, meaning Pub.
 L. 106–393, Oct.
 30, 2000, 114 Stat.
 1607, known as the Secure Rural Schools and Community Self-Determination Act of 2000, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7101 of this title](./chapter-090-secure-rural-schools-and-community-self-determination.md#section-7101) and Tables.

-#### Codification
-October 3, 2008, referred to in subsec. (c)(3), was in the original “the date of enactment of this Act”, which was translated as meaning the date of enactment of Pub.
-L. 110–343, which enacted this section, to reflect the probable intent of Congress.

 #### Prior Provisions
 A prior section 205 of Pub.
 L. 106–393 was set out in a note under [section 500 of this title](./chapter-002-national-forests.md#section-500) prior to repeal by Pub.
 L. 110–343, div.
 C, title VI, § 601(a), Oct.
 3, 2008, 122 Stat.
 3893.

 #### Amendments
+Subsec. (c)(1)(A).
+Pub.
+L. 119–58, § 4(a)(1)(A), struck out comma after “concerned”.

+Subsec. (c)(3).
+Pub.
+L. 119–58, § 4(a)(1)(B), substituted “October 3, 2008” for “the date of the enactment of this Act”, which had been translated as “October 3, 2008” to reflect the probable intent of Congress, thus requiring no change in text.

+Subsec. (d)(4).
+Pub.
+L. 119–58, § 4(a)(2), substituted “to the extent” for “to extent”.

+Subsec. (d)(6)(C).
+Pub.
+L. 119–58, § 2(c)(1), substituted “2026” for “2023”.

+Subsec. (g)(5).
+Pub.
+L. 119–58, § 3(1), substituted “2026” for “2023”.

+Subsec. (g)(6).
+Pub.
+L. 119–58, § 3(2), struck out par.
+(6).
+Text read as follows: “Not later 180 days after the date described in paragraph (5), the Secretary concerned shall submit to Congress a report that includes—

+“(A) with respect to appointments made under the regional pilot program compared to appointments made under the national pilot program, a description of the extent to which—

+“(i) appointments were faster or slower; and

+“(ii) the requirements described in paragraph (3)(C)(i) differ; and

+“(B) a recommendation with respect to whether Congress should terminate, continue, modify, or expand the pilot programs.”

 2021—Subsec. (a)(4)(A), (B).
 Pub.
 L. 117–58, § 41202(d)(1), substituted “December 20, 2023” for “December 20, 2021” wherever appearing.

 Subsec. (g).
 Pub.
 L. 117–58, § 41202(c), added subsec. (g) and struck out former subsec. (g) which related to the regional appointment pilot program.